 - Don’t forget to carry the audio-visual device provided at the entrance and maintain silence in the museum.
 Roughly 1.5 hours to 2 hours are enough to explore the entire museum.

-- The museum is open from Tuesday to Sundays from 10:30 am to 5 pm.
-Entrance fee is Rs.
+- The museum is open from Tuesday to Sunday from 10:30 am to 5 pm.
+The entrance fee is Rs.
 10/- for Indian Nationals and Rs.
 200/- for Foreign Tourists.
 The gift shop and canteen are worth a visit.

 What not to miss: